Kray-G/kinx/examples/typesetting/KiTTy_en.md

 PDF bookmark is also supported.
 The link for each heading is automatically generated as a PDF bookmark.
-Click the heading displaying on the bookmark, and you can jump to the related heading.
+Click the heading on the bookmark, and you can jump there.

 Note that PDF link text can not include any commands like KiTTy command.
 Therefore do not use any command in the heading text name[^exc:section].